Watertown, MA, June 30th – August 2nd, 2019. For ages 16 -22 who are visually impaired to have opportunities for employment during the summer.

-Watertown, MA, through August 3rd, 2018.
-For ages 16 or older who are visually impaired to have opportunities for employment during the summer.
+* Teenagers who are visually impaired often have fewer opportunities for employment during the summer.
 Employment experience combined with a shared apartment life helps students be more successful in college, in future jobs, in managing dorm life, and in independent living.

-* The Outreach Summer Employment Program places high school students in entry-level positions in the greater Watertown area.
+* The Outreach Summer Employment Program places high school students in PAID entry-level positions in the greater Watertown area.
 Students are matched to a job and provided with a job coach to support them, as needed, as they work independently.
-They work Monday through Friday and receive a weekly paycheck.
-In addition, they tour job sites, do assignments related to the world of work, and participate in evening seminars and classes such as:
+They tour job sites, do assignments related to the world of work, and participate in evening seminars and classes such as:

 - Sharing of daily work experiences